 Hampshire's strategic transport infrastructure includes the motorways (M3/M27) and trunk roads (A3/A27/A34/A303/A31/A36) managed by National Highways (formerly Highways England), and the rail network managed by Network Rail.
 This strategic transport network serves people and freight and is vitally important to achieving sustainable development and economic growth within Hampshire.
-It provides sub-regional and national connectivity including a critical gateway for freight between the manufacturing hubs of the Midlands and the international deep-water port of Southampton.
-Furthermore, Hampshire's digital infrastructure and connectivity has an The increasingly significant role to play in providing ⊾clean and green transport and travel solutions.
+It provides sub-regional and national connectivity including a critical gateway for freight between the manufacturing hubs of the Midlands and the international deep-water Dport of Southampton.
+Furthermore, Hampshire's digital infrastructure and connectivity has an ncreasingly significant role to play in providing wclean and green transport and travel solutions.

-■ Much of this strategic infrastructure is not in the direct control of the County Council, but is considered to be critically important in achieving the outcomes set out in this LTP4.
+in the direct control of the County Council, but is considered to be critically important in achieving the outcomes set out in this LTP4.